 741.283 Minimum term of imprisonment for domestic violence.—

 If a person is adjudicated guilty of a crime of domestic violence, as defined in s.
-741.28, and the person has intentionally caused bodily harm to another person, the court shall order the person to serve a minimum of 5 days in the county jail as part of the sentence imposed, unless the court sentences the person to a nonsuspended period of incarceration in a state correctional facility.
+741.28, and the person has intentionally caused bodily harm to another person, the court shall order the person to serve a minimum of five days in the county jail as part of the sentence imposed, unless the court sentences the person to a nonsuspended period of incarceration in a state correctional facility.
 This section does not preclude the court from sentencing.